aquasecurity/trivy/docs/docs/target/kubernetes.md

 ### Taints and Tolerations

 The node-collector scan-job will run on every node.
-In case the node has been tainted, it is possible to add toleration to the scan job for it to be scheduled on the tainted node. [see k8s docs](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)
+In case the node has been tainted, it is possible to add toleration to the scan job for it to be scheduled on the tainted node. for more details [see k8s docs](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)

 - `--tolerations  key1=value1:NoExecute,key2=value2:NoSchedule` this flag wil enable node-collector to be schedule on tainted Node